-- All companies registered in the UK (including Community Interest Companies).
+- All companies registered in the UK (including Community Interest Companies)

-- UK Limited Liability Partnerships (LLPs).
+- UK Limited Liability Partnerships (LLPs)

-- European Companies or ‘Societas Europaeas’ (SEs).
+- European Companies or ‘Societas Europaeas’ (SEs), and

-From 30th June 2016 the Annual Return regime will also be replaced with a new ‘Check and Confirm’ regime.
+From 30th June 2016 the Annual Return regime was also be replaced with a new ‘Check and Confirm’ regime.
 This means every affected company must send PSC information annually to Companies House as part of the new ‘Confirmation Statement’.